OpenData-TW/beyondtransparency/chapters/part-5-chapter-22.md

 Open data plays a key role in both steps 2 and 4.
 Open data, either provided by the government itself, or required by government of the private sector, is a key enabler of the measurement revolution.
 Open data also helps us to understand whether we are achieving our desired objectives, and potentially allows for competition in better ways to achieve those objectives.

-### About the Author
+### 關於作者

-Tim O’Reilly is the founder and CEO of O’Reilly Media Inc., thought by many to be the best computer book publisher in the world.
+Tim O'Reilly is the founder and CEO of O’Reilly Media Inc., thought by many to be the best computer book publisher in the world.
 O’Reilly Media also hosts conferences on technology topics, including the O’Reilly Open Source Convention, Strata: The Business of Data, and many others.
 Tim’s blog, the O’Reilly Radar “watches the alpha geeks” to determine emerging technology trends, and serves as a platform for advocacy about issues of importance to the technical community.
 Tim is also a partner at O’Reilly AlphaTech Ventures, O’Reilly’s early stage venture firm, and is on the board of Safari Books Online, PeerJ, Code for America, and Maker Media, which was recently spun out from O’Reilly Media.
 Maker Media’s Maker Faire has been compared to the West Coast Computer Faire, which launched the personal computer revolution.

-### References
+### 參考資料

 * [Lichtblau, E., & Schmidt, M.S.
 (2013, August 3).
 Other Agencies Clamor for Data N.S.A.
 Compiles.
 The New York Times.
 Retrieved from http://www.nytimes.com/2013/08/04/us/other-agencies-clamor-for-data-nsa-compiles.html](http://www.nytimes.com/2013/08/04/us/other-agencies-clamor-for-data-nsa-compiles.html)
 * [Open Government Working Group.
 (2007, December 8).
 8 Principles of Open Government Data.
 Retrieved from http://www.opengovdata.org/home/8principles](http://www.opengovdata.org/home/8principles)